coronalabs/corona-docs/markdown/tutorial/events/continuousActions/index.markdown

 With this additional check <nobr>(lines 64-67)</nobr>, we check for <nobr>__slide-on__</nobr> by testing if the touch point is inside the bounds of a button __and__ that `buttonGroup.activeButton` is <nobr>currently `nil` &mdash;</nobr> this second condition is especially important because we need to know that the button is __not__ already pressed when the <nobr>slide-on</nobr> occurs.
 As a third condition, we confirm that the button accepts <nobr>slide-on</nobr> behavior by testing for a `canSlideOn` property value of `true`.

-If all conditions are met, we use the [object:dispatchEvent()][api.type.EventDispatcher.dispatchEvent] method to dispatch a <nobr>pseudo-event</nobr> of `"began"` to the same listener function, making Corona think that a new touch began on the button, even though the player's finger is already physically touching the screen.
+If all conditions are met, we use the [object:dispatchEvent()][api.type.EventDispatcher.dispatchEvent] method to dispatch a <nobr>pseudo-event</nobr> of `"began"` to the same listener function, making CORONA_CORE_PRODUCT think that a new touch began on the button, even though the player's finger is already physically touching the screen.

 ### <nobr>Frame-Based</nobr> Movement